-The NCAA lineup form is available online through the Intercollegiate Tennis Association's (ITA) website or the NCAA tennis landing page and will require the Team password used for the ITA results entry system.
+The NCAA lineup form is available online through the NCAA website at http://web1.ncaa.org/tennis/exec/login.
+For password questions users should contact Kerstin Hunter at the NCAA national office (khunter@ncaa.org) or click on the Contact Us link in the lineup form application.
 Institutions failing to properly complete or submit the form may be assessed a fine and/or may not be considered for selection to the NCAA championships.